sromano1992/kubedev/README.md

 ## Repository organization

 In a microservices application you will have many applications to version and to deploy on your runtime (ex.
 Kubernetes cluster).
-For related microservices, you can organize the repository as shown in the previous figure: each microservice is an application to dockerize; you can create a folder for each docker in your solution and you a global deployment.yaml file that describe your dockers interaction and allows you to deploy the solution to Kubernetes.
+For related microservices, the *kubedev* standard organizes the repository as shown in the following figure: each microservice is an application to dockerize; you must create a folder for each docker in your solution and a global *deployment.yaml* file that describe your dockers interaction and allows you to deploy the solution to Kubernetes.

 ![GitHub repository organization](doc/kubedev_versioning.png)

+To define your *deployment.yaml* you need to have a knowledge of Kubernetes objects (Pod, Deployment, ReplicaSet, Service, etc.).
+You can use the *[kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)* official documentation to better understand these concepts.

+Note that, in the *deployment.yaml*, you must tag each of your docker image with *:BUILD_NUMBER*: the toolchain script will update this tag with an incremental value and will version each of your docker image with this value to the docker registry.
+More details below.

 ## Continuous delivery pipeline